 There isn’t a massive dining scene in Thong Nai Pan but I did try a number of places during my six-night stay.
 These were my culinary highlights:

 My number one spot goes to the whole deep-fried fish with pepper and garlic that I had on my first night at Ram and Pha Restaurant in Thong Nai Pan Yai – holy wow this fish had so much flavor!
 This was the one restaurant that I enjoyed in Thong Nai Pan Yai – the Thong Nai Pan Noi restaurants are generally better.

 Second place goes to the Gorgonzola Ravioli from That’s Amore in Thong Nai Pan Noi.
 I’m a sucker for gorgonzola and I always tend to crave pasta most when it is hard to get (like in Asia).
 If you are a pasta or pizza lover – this place is legit.

 I looked forward to evenings when the banana pancake man would set up on the main road at the entrance to Thong Nai Pan Noi beach – nothing like a Thai banana and coconut pancake.

 The food stands on the main street by the beach entrance in Thong Nai Pan Noi are great for a cheap and delicious Pad Thai or Mango Sticky Rice, I ate here often.

 If you are feeling like something different, grab a falafel pita from the Pita Restaurant by the beach – they aren’t the cheapest but they are delicious.

-I enjoyed the ambience of the beachside Baan Tapannoi Restaurant in Thong Nai Pan Noi – they make some tasty Thai stirfries too.
+I enjoyed the ambiance of the beachside Baan Tapannoi Restaurant in Thong Nai Pan Noi – they make some tasty Thai stir-fries too.